Understanding Optimal Pressure Levels for Efficient Heating Systems

 Recommended Boiler Pressure Range:

-The optimal boiler pressure range typically falls between 1.0 to 1.5 bar (14.5 to 21.7 psi) on the pressure gauge.
-However, it’s important to note that different boiler models may have specific pressure requirements, so it’s always advisable to consult the manufacturer’s manual or seek professional guidance to determine the exact pressure range for your particular boiler.
+The optimal boiler pressure range on the pressure gauge typically falls between 1.0 and 1.5 bar (14.5 to 21.7 psi).
+However, different boiler models may have specific pressure requirements, so it’s always advisable to consult the manufacturer’s manual or seek professional guidance to determine the exact pressure range for your particular boiler.

 Reasons for Pressure Fluctuations: